HomeEnterprise ITArtificial IntelligenceGoogle unveils AI tool to highlight role of women in science over 174 years

 Preferred Source of Google

-Highlighting the role of women in science over more than 174 years of history, major Google has developed new (ML) tools for use by curators that will help to uncover top women scientists.
+Highlighting the role of in over more than 174 years of history, major Google has developed new machine learning (ML) tools for use by curators that will help to uncover top women scientists.

 Advertisement